Grain entrapment: 2011 proposed U.S. regulations

 After a 2010 entrapment at a commercial grain elevator complex in Illinois killed two workers aged 14 and 19, while a third survived with injuries, OSHA assessed fines of over half a million dollars against the operators (eventually collecting little over a quarter-million).
 It sent letters to other grain-handling facilities afterwards reminding them of their legal and moral obligations to prevent such deaths.
 A year later, after another incident in Oklahoma where two teenaged boys lost legs to a sweep auger, the agency proposed new rules on child labor in agriculture.

 They were the most extensive changes proposed in that area in a half-century.
 Most minors working in agriculture work for farms with fewer than ten employees, which are exempt from most federal workplace-safety laws and regulations.
-Children who work on their parents' farm are completely outside the scope of those laws, since it is believed that their parents would not let them do hazardous work.
+Children who work on their parents' farm are completely outside the scope of those laws.
 The proposed regulations, which took up 49 pages in the Federal Register, would have changed that.
 In its preface to the proposed regulations, the department noted that while agriculture employs only 4 percent of the country's underage workers, those workers account for 40 percent of overall deaths on the job.

 However, the regulations drew opposition.
 While they preserved the exemption for small family farms, many observers, even proponents, felt they had overreached in scope and would prevent children of farm families from learning important skills at an early age.
 Even some of the family members of teenage boys who had died in entrapments told the media that the proposed rules went too far.
 Opposition mounted in Congress, where it was claimed that the proposed regulations were so broad they could have prevented children from doing chores on their parents' farms.
 Several Democratic senators from rural states facing hotly contested elections, such as Jon Tester, Claire McCaskill and Debbie Stabenow, complained about them personally to President Barack Obama.

 In 2012, the Labor Department withdrew them, taking the unusual step of indicating, as it did so, that "this regulation will not be pursued for the duration of the Obama administration."
 Instead, the department said it would continue to work with youth-oriented agricultural organizations like the 4-H and Future Farmers of America to increase awareness of safe work practices on farms.
 It has also begun levying more and heavier fines for safety violations.